 Make sure to weigh the pros and the cons before making your final decision – and if you’re still unsure, consulting a financial planner would be a prudent choice.
 Try not to cash in these tax-deferred retirement plans to pay living expenses while you are unemployed, as job loss is usually temporary while retirement can last decades.
 If you must tap into this money as a last resort, repay it within 60 days to avoid income taxes and the 10 percent penalty on early withdrawals before the age of 59 1/2.

-However unpleasant, making changes to household spending patterns doesn’t need to be time consuming or expensive, as there are many efficient and cost-free resources available.
+However unpleasant, making changes to household spending patterns doesn’t need to be time-consuming or expensive, as there are many efficient and cost-free resources available.
 One such tool is Mint.
 Mint is a powerful budgeting tool available to iOS, Android and Windows users.
 The app allows the user to set up a monthly budget and track expenses by category.
 Using a tool such as Mint allows the user to track spending habits and more easily determine what practical changes need to be made.

 While making calculated reductions in spending is important after a layoff, it isn’t the only factor in maintaining a healthful cash flow.
-As part of the budgeting process, it is often prudent to contact banks and financial institutions to determine what preemptive measure can be taken.
+As part of the budgeting process, it is often prudent to contact banks and financial institutions to determine what preemptive measures can be taken.
 For example, many creditors offer generous terms for the unemployed – especially when the account isn’t yet past due.
 The unemployed may also qualify for a special mortgage assistance program offered by the federal government called forbearance.
 Under this program, lenders may stop foreclosure proceedings and suspend all or a portion of mortgage payments for several months.

-Another preemptive tactic to managing your money is to start a rainy-day fund in preparation for sudden life changes – like periods of unemployment.
+Another preemptive tactic for managing your money is to start a rainy-day fund in preparation for sudden life changes – like periods of unemployment.
 Instead of buying a morning latte, with as little as $4 a day, you could save nearly $1,500 dollars a year.
 While not a small fortune, such a sum will appear to be a financial windfall when faced with a pink slip or repair bill.

 Even though a layoff and the subsequent job search process will often cause financial hardship, some of the stress can be avoided by making thoughtful changes in spending as soon as possible.